hiero-ledger/hiero-did-sdk-js/README.md

 ## Implementation

-For step-by-step guidance on installing and utilizing the SDK effectively, consult the detailed <a href="https://swiss-digital-assets-institute.github.io/hashgraph-did-sdk-js/documentation/0.0.1/04-implementation/guides/getting-started.html" target="_blank">Implementation Guide</a>.
+For step-by-step guidance on installing and utilizing the SDK effectively, consult the detailed <a href="https://swiss-digital-assets-institute.github.io/hashgraph-did-sdk-js/documentation/0.0.1/04-implementation/guides/getting-started.html" target="_blank">Getting Started Guide</a>.

 ## Testing